 Katherine Heires is a freelance reporter who for more than 20 years has focused on risk topics and emerging technologies and their impact on corporations, financial institutions, professional investors and individuals.
 She’s written for a wide range of outlets, including Institutional Investor; Risk Management; CNNMoney.com; Venture Capital Journal; Bloomberg Business Week; Cyber Times and The Deal.

 Joanna Hernandez is a former reporter and editor who is currently Director of Diversity Initiatives at the CUNY Graduate School of Journalism.
-She was proposed by Scotti Williston and has held various editing and reporting positions at such news organizations as The New York Times, The Washington Post, The Record, and Newsday.
+She has held various editing and reporting positions at such news organizations as The New York Times, The Washington Post, The Record, and Newsday.
 She has also taught journalism at NYU and Hunter College and is a former president of UNITY: Journalists of Color (now known as UNITY: Journalists for Diversity).

 Sissel McCarthy is Director of the Journalism Program and a Distinguished Lecturer at Hunter College.
 Earlier, she was part of the journalism departments at NYU and at Emery University.
 Before entering the fields of academe, she spent 1992 to 2004 reporting business news from New York, London and Atlanta.
 She began her career as a writer and producer for CNN’s “Moneyline” in New York, then went to CNBC to anchor the London bureau.
 From 1996 to 2000, she anchored “World Business Today” for CNN International, then was a reporter in Atlanta for PBS’s “Nightly Business Report.”